How Can Someone Use My Credit Card Without Having It? A Complete Guide to Theft Prevention

 Hackers may use man-in-the-middle attacks to intercept data transmitted over public Wi-Fi.
 If they position themselves between the router and your device, your data will go to the hackers first, before the Internet.
 Data at risk includes credit card numbers you use for online payments.

-Cybercriminals can also set up networks that seem like real public Wi-Fi.
+Someone can also hack your credit card numbers by setting up networks that seem like real public Wi-Fi.
 If you connect to their fake wireless network, hackers can read every piece of data you send and receive.

 Online Store Hacks